Exact dimer phase with anisotropic interaction for one dimensional magnets: Exact dimer phase

-{\it Phase boundary for dimer phase}.
-Our determined phase diagram for the dimer phase is presented in Fig. \ref{fig-fig1}.
-This regime has the advantage to be determined exactly with even a small lattice sites with periodic boundary condition, provided that the wave functions are in form of Eq. \ref{eq-wf}.
-We consider the simplest case with $L = 4$: $H_4 = h_{12} + h_{23} + h_{34} + h_{41} + \alpha[h_{13} + h_{24} + h_{31} + h_{42}]$.
-Their eigenvalues are listed below:
+Our phase diagram of the exact dimer phase for Eq. \ref{eq-H} is presented in Fig. \ref{fig-fig2}.
+This phase has the advantage to be determined exactly with even small lattice sites with periodic boundary condition (PBC).
+We will confirm the analytical phase boundary with high accuracy using numerical methods.